ginoledesma/lets-drink/_posts/2020-12-15-thomas-keller-km-dark-chocolate-75-percent-peru.md

 Notes
 -----
-- Bitter-sweet, milky consistency
+- If sweetening, add only a little bit.
+Otherwise it clashes with the strong bitter-notes (can be off-puting)
-- Probably needs more chocolate (50g?)
+- A thicker, less-milky consistency needs to have about 45-50g